 Hallway murals are great projects to represent what your school is all about.
 There are tons of great ideas on the web for what you could put in your own hallway at school.
-One example would be creating a mural for each graduating class that encompasses all that a particular group of students represents.
+One example would be creating a mural for each graduating class.
 Murals are a fun way to include everyone in an amazing work of art.

 5. Flags From Around the World

 Have representation for your students from all around the world by creating a section in your school hallway to display flags from everywhere!
 Not only will this make your hallways bright and colorful, but it will allow students from places other than the United States to have pride in where they are and where they are from.

 One of the best school hallway decoration ideas I have ever seen was one where kids had to “guess the teacher/staff.”
 This can range from graduation pictures to baby pictures, but kids absolutely LOVE getting to see their teachers in their younger forms!

 Some of the most colorful and fun school hallways include book features of the week.
 You would be surprised at how many students will stop to see what book is featured and what it is all about.
 This is a great idea if you try to encourage your students to read more and look at their phones a little less.

 Even with all of the rules in public education surrounding the holidays, students absolutely love to see the markings of some of the most energetic times of the year.
 Everything from Christmas trees to jack-o-lanterns is fun and excited to see as students enter into the different seasons throughout the school year.

 9. Make the Hallways Part of Your Class Project